zhou-ziyuan/zhou-ziyuan.github.io/_pages/about.md

 - *Bachelor student* in Electronic Information Science and Technology, College of Computer Science and Technology (Rank: 5/134).

 # 🎖 Honors and Awards
-- *Nov.
-2024*, BYD scholarship at Tongji University.
+- *Dec.
+2024*, Outstanding graduate student scholarship at Tongji University (BYD scholarship).
 - *Jun.
 2020*, Outstanding graduate of China University of Mining and Technology.
 - *Nov.
 2019, 2018, 2017*, First-class scholarship at China University of Mining and Technology